 Sand dunes and an unspoilt 7 miles of coastline are what visitors will find when visiting Druridge Bay.
 Nature in this area is spectacular where bird watchers and walkers will be in heaven.
 There are pools of seawater to explore, and parts of the coastal areas set aside for nature reserves.
 The coastline is a popular place to cycle and walk as well as paddle and surf.
 Druridge Bay Country Park has lots to do for the whole family.
 There are also amenities such as toilets, a children’s play area and a café for refreshments.
 The park looks out onto a lake with meadows and woods to explore.

-Why buy a holiday home at Percy Wood Holiday Park?
+Why buy a holiday home at Percy Wood Country Park?

 As we have shown, the location makes this is a fantastic base to explore Northumberland.
 The park itself offers a friendly and well-equipped environment to spend quality time with friends and family.
 There is plenty of room around each holiday home to feel detached, however, homeowners will never feel isolated or alone.

 Harrison Leisure has been delivering UK holidays to people for over 40 years.
 From families to couples and solo travellers.
-Having this experience, as well as the quality service and location on offer, Percy Wood Holiday Park must be on the list to visit.
+Having this experience, as well as the quality service and location on offer, Percy Wood Country Park must be on the list to visit.

 Percy Wood Country Park